JuliaDynamics/DrWatson.jl/docs/src/project.md

 scriptsdir()
 papersdir()
 ```
-have as root the appropriate subdirectory.
+behave exactly like `projectdir` but have as root the appropriate subdirectory.
 These are also defined due to the frequent use of these subdirectories.

-All of these functions take advantage of `joinpath`, ensuring a error-free path creation.
-It is heavily advised to uses these functions by giving them the subpaths as arguments, instead of using multiplication between paths:
+All of these functions take advantage of `joinpath`, ensuring an error-free path creation that works across different operating systems.
+It is heavily advised to use `projectdir` and derivatives by giving them the subpaths as arguments, instead of using multiplication between paths:
 ```julia
 datadir("foo", "test.bson") # preferred
 datadir() * "/foo/test.bson" # not recommended